hmcts/ia-ccd-definitions/README.md

 `yarn generate-demo`, `yarn generate-ithc`, `yarn generate-perftest`, `yarn generate-aat`, `yarn generate-prod` or `yarn generate-all`

 Tasks `yarn generate-prod` and `yarn generate-all` need an additional environment variable called `IA_CCD_SECRET_KEY` to decrypt the UserProfile tab.
-Ask someone from IA Team to get the correct value.
+Ask someone from IA Team to give you the correct value.

 #### Excel to JSON